CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Related Work

 \paragraph{Commonsense Reasoning for Models:} One large commonsense KG is COMET, which trains on KG edges to learn connections between words and phrases.
 COSMIC \cite{ghosal2020cosmic} uses COMET to inject commonsense into models.
 CommonGen \cite{lin-etal-2020-commongen} assesses the commonsense reasoning of text generation models.
 Several works investigate CommonGen, including SAPPHIRE \cite{feng-etal-2021-sapphire} and VisCTG \cite{feng_caption}, the latter of which uses visual grounding.
 Unlike these works,{\TaskName} distinctly investigates reasoning for the clinical/health domain.

 \paragraph{Reasoning for Clinical/Health Domain:} Most existing work here involves retrieval or extraction.
-MIMICause \cite{khetan-etal-2022-mimicause} extracts causal medical information from electronic health records to help understand narratives in clinical texts. \citet{healthcare_tweets} identify causal relations in tweets involving diabetes.
+MIMICause \cite{khetan-etal-2022-mimicause} extracts causal medical information from electronic health records to help understand narratives in clinical texts. \citet{info:doi/10.2196/37201} extract a causal graph and reason about diabetes distress for better understanding the opinions, feelings, and observations of the diabetes online community from a causality perspective.

 For generation, \citet{health_simplification} investigate the use of LMs to simplify medical text. \citet{abaho-etal-2022-position} probe factual knowledge from LMs to elicit answers related to treatment outcomes. {\TaskName} has a different goal: rather than simply probe for factual knowledge, we assess how LMs can act as and reason through an implicit knowledge base. \citet{meng-etal-2022-rewire} investigate probing biomedical knowledge by introducing a benchmark, MedLAMA, that focuses on 19 relations.{\TaskName} instead focuses on clinical knowledge reasoning along different dimensions.